-The simple principles behind OXGs make them naturally suited to being expressed in a domain-specific language, which we call \emph{OXGL} (Original Xent Game Language).
+The simple principles behind O-XGs make them naturally suited to being expressed in a domain-specific language, which we call \emph{O-XGL} (Original Xent Game Language).
 The design is close in spirit to an assembly language: each line of code corresponds to one instruction of the game logic.
 Any program made of valid lines of code is valid (there are no conditional jumps), which allows for e.g. a batched execution for training.
 Each line corresponds to a basic instruction of the types listed in Section \ref{subsec:sxg-def-and-basic-runtime-instruction} above.
-In the OXGL specification \cite{hongler-emil}, a number of instructions made to simplify the writing and reading of xent games by humans are added; however they do not alter the space of games being considered, and for simplicity, we will omit those here.
+In the O-XGL specification \cite{hongler-emil}, a number of instructions made to simplify the writing and reading of Xent Games by humans are added; however, they do not alter the space of games being considered, and for simplicity, we will omit those here.

 The inputs to the \emph{reward} and \emph{ensure} statements are signed xent sums.
-In OXGL, these instructions take three ingredients as inputs: the judge, the target string, and the (possibly empty) prefix strings.
+In O-XGL, these instructions take three ingredients as inputs: the judge, the target string, and the (possibly empty) prefix strings.